-Book Club (Antiracism Group)
+Antiracism Group Book Club

-The Center’s Antiracism Group is the brainchild of Terri Mork Speirs, former Director of Community Relations at the Center.
+The Center’s Antiracism Group Book Club is the brainchild of Terri Mork Speirs, former Director of Community Relations at the Center.
 Sparked by the murders of George Floyd and Breonna Taylor in 2020, Speirs issued an antiracism statement of solidarity with the Black community on the Center’s website home page.

 Through a series of synchronicities, she and Billie Wade partnered to create the group.
 Speirs’s courageous action and the Center’s commitment to supporting the Black community are significant beacons for other individuals and organizations.